Vitamins and Minerals Every Runner Needs

-That’s why it’s important to make an extra effort to eat with vitamins and nutrients in mind.
+That’s why it’s important to make an extra effort to eat with these nutrients in mind.
 Here are some tips on how to do that.

-One exception is Vitamin D, which can be tough to find in foods.
-Sunlight is one of the best sources of Vitamin D. But during the winter, and in areas with little sunshine, adequate D can be tough to get.
+One exception is vitamin D, which can be difficult to find in foods.
+Sunlight is one of the best sources of vitamin D, but natural sunlight can be hard to come by during winter in places where the days are short.

-If you do get a supplement, make sure that it’s a high-quality source.
-Research the company.
-Certain seals of approval on the labels can give you the confidence that the product you’re buying provide the nutrients it claims to contain, said Bede.
-Look for “USP,” the logo of the US Pharmacopia, said Bede.
+If you do take a supplement, make sure that it’s from a high-quality source.
+Research the company; certain seals of approval on the labels can give you the confidence that the product you’re buying provide the nutrients it claims to contain, Bede says.
+Look for “USP,” the logo of the US Pharmacopia, Bede says.
 Products that carry this seal have voluntarily submitted to a third-party verification program, and met stringent testing and auditing criteria set by a third party, she added.
-Also, look products that are labeled as “NSF,” she suggested.
-This is another third party that tests ingredients and products to make sure they are safe, follow good manufacturing processes and what’s on the label is in the bottle.
+Also, look for products that are labeled as “NSF,” she suggests.
+NSF is another third party that tests ingredients and products to make sure they are safe, follow good manufacturing processes and make sure that what’s on the label is in the bottle.

-If you are concerned that you’re deficient in any nutrients, talk with your doctor before taking any supplements, said Bede.
+If you are concerned that you’re deficient in any nutrients, talk with your doctor before taking any supplements, Bede says.
 He or she can determine whether you are deficient, and the best steps to correct it.